grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 ## Configuration

 To increase flexibility, the APM export functionality is configured on the test-run level.
-You can set up your provider via [K6 Cloud app](/cloud/integrations/cloud-apm/#configuration-via-k6-cloud-app) or by specifying required parameters in `options.ext.loadimpact.apm` in your [script](/cloud/integrations/cloud-apm/#configuration-via-script) (See [extension options](/using-k6/options#extension-options) for more information).
+You can set up your provider via [k6 cloud app](/cloud/integrations/cloud-apm/#configuration-via-k6-cloud-app) or by specifying required parameters in `options.ext.loadimpact.apm` in your [script](/cloud/integrations/cloud-apm/#configuration-via-script) (See [extension options](/using-k6/options#extension-options) for more information).

-## Configuration via K6 Cloud app
+## Configuration via k6 cloud app

 Locate the page in the left menu under the **Manage** section.